wikimedia/wikipeg/README.md

     determine that a rule can not match.
 This can affect failure reporting, since we might be able to fail on a parent rule before actually recursing into the child responsible.
+  * `optimizePureActions` = if `true`, defaults to enabling a rule optimization which skips executing rule action blocks if the result of that rule will not be used.
+This can be enabled or disabled for individual rules via the `[pure]` rule attribute described below.
   * `cacheInitHook` and `cacheRuleHook` — functions to generate custom cache control code
   * `allowedStartRules` — rules the parser will be allowed to start parsing from